 We know what stereo audio is, now what about equalization?

 Equalization is the process by which the relative balance of frequencies is adjusted within an audio signal.
-EQ increases or decreases the relative amplitudes of some frequency bands compared to other frequency bands with the use of filters, boosts and cuts.
+EQ increases or decreases the relative amplitudes of some frequency bands compared to other frequency bands using filters, boosts and cuts.
 It is used in mixing, tone shaping, crossovers, feedback control and more.

 Cutting and boosting with EQ refers to decreasing and increasing the relative amplitude of defined frequency bands, respectively.